saberworks/vbulletin-archive/NOTES.md

 # FIXED

+- output redirect rules for nginx so old URLs can be redirected to the archive
+- paging code should go in a template
+- paging on posts inside a thread
 - paging on forum index / thread list pages
 - some [code] tags not working right (wasn't going to fix but it's affecting the entire cog forum so needs to be fixed)